Panasonic GM1 vs Sony A7S II

 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The GM1 lacks such a headphone port.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the GM1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GM1 was succeeded by the Panasonic GM5.
+Both the GM1 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The GM1 was replaced by the Panasonic GM5, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GM1 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.